List of Marvel Comics teams and organizations: Legion Accursed

-The Legion Accursed is an organization appearing in American comic books published by Marvel Comics.
+The Legion Accursed is an organization consisting of 99 supervillains who were recruited by Mephisto in his plot to steal the Beyonder's powers.

-During the "Secret Wars II" storyline, the Legion Accursed was formed when Mephisto sent his minion Bitterhorn to recruit 99 supervillains in his plot to steal the Beyonder's powers.
-The villains have included but are not limited to Abomination, Absorbing Man, Anaconda, Baron Mordo, Batroc the Leaper, Blastaar, Crimson Dynamo, Diablo, Doctor Doom, Doctor Octopus, Electro, Graviton, Hobgoblin, Juggernaut, Kang the Conqueror, Kraven the Hunter, Living Laser, Mole Man, Rhino, Silver Samurai, Titania, Ultron-11, Vanisher, Vulture, White Queen, Wizard, and Wrecker.
 The Legion Accursed was enchanted to send his powers into Mephisto's device called the Beyondersbane when they touched him.
-Upon seeing Beyonder about to leave the Pacific island he was living on, Mephisto had Thing sign a contract to make him stronger by the time the Legion Accursed was awakened.
+Upon seeing Beyonder about to leave the Pacific island he was living on, Mephisto has Thing sign a contract to make him stronger by the time the Legion Accursed was awakened.
 When the Legion Accursed attacked, Thing fought defeated most of them and even held back Juggernaut.
 This fight caused the Beyondersbane to malfunction.
 As a result, Mephisto ended his plot and sent the villains back to where he got them from.

-Liberteens

-The Liberteens are an organization appearing in American comic books published by Marvel Comics.

-The Liberteens are Pennsylvania's sanctioned superhero team and a part of the Fifty-State Initiative.

 Life Foundation

-The Life Foundation is a survivalist group appearing in American comic books published by Marvel Comics.
-Primarily an enemy of Spider-Man and Venom, the organization exists within Marvel's main shared universe, known as the Marvel Universe.
-Created by writer David Michelinie and artist Todd McFarlane, it first appeared in The Amazing Spider-Man #298 (March 1988).

-The Life Foundation was introduced in The Amazing Spider-Man #298-299 and went on to appear in The Amazing Spider-Man #320-321, The Amazing Spider-Man #324 and The Amazing Spider-Man #351-352, as well as the "Hero Killers" storyline that ran through The Amazing Spider-Man Annual #26, The Spectacular Spider-Man Annual #12, Web of Spider-Man Annual #8 and The New Warriors Annual #2, and was subsequently featured in Venom: Lethal Protector #3-5 and Spider-Man: The Arachnis Project #1-6, and made its last appearance to date in a flashback sequence in Venom: Separation Anxiety #2.

-A sophisticated and unscrupulous corporate survivalist group, the Life Foundation was founded in response to Cold War paranoia, and is dedicated to constructing doomsday-proof communities for both its own members and society's elite who can reserve a spot in these facilities for a minimum payment of $5,000,000.
+The Life Foundation is a survivalist group that is primarily an enemy of enemy of Spider-Man and Venom.
+The Life Foundation was founded in response to Cold War paranoia, and is dedicated to constructing doomsday-proof communities for both its own members and society's elite who can reserve a spot in these facilities for a minimum payment of $5,000,000.

 Life Foundation in other media

-The Life Foundation appears in the Sony's Spider-Man Universe live action film Venom (2018).
+The Life Foundation appears in Venom (2018).
 This version is a genetic corporation founded by Carlton Drake.
-They encountered the symbiotes and performed unlawful experiments on humans that involved the symbiotes.

 Lizard Men

-There are different types of Lizard Men in Marvel Comics:
+There are several types of Lizard Men in Marvel Comics: